LiamSabalburo28/IntoToPrograming/README.md

 # Into To Programing
-Assignments found in Assignments Folder
+Assignments found in Assignments Folder,
-\nPractice scripts found in Practice
+Practice scripts found in Practice